 Department of Science, Technology, Engineering & Mathematics: Science

-Math Placement test score of 5 or higher or MATH095 (C or better)
+- Reading Placement test Level 3, or READ110 (C or better), Math Placement test score of 5 or higher, or MATH095 (C or better)

 - identify the major rocks and minerals;

-- apply the scientific method by explaining and identifying its components in a variety of situations.
+- explain the scientific method of analysis and apply it in a variety of situations [Scientific Literacy];

 - scientific method